phamtuanchip/mailfilter/README.md

 	 8443 : for redirection port
 	 so please make sure those port does not use when you start server

+- 7) Bug reports and issues tracker please create issue there https://www.hostedredmine.com/projects/mailfilter

-- 7) For any unclear, unavailable to start contact me: phamtuanchip@gmail.com
+- 8) For any unclear, unavailable to start contact me: phamtuanchip@gmail.com
 	mobile: +84 902318580
 	skype : phamtuanchip